rootlu/MetaHIN/README.md

 - Detailed [requirements](https://github.com/rootlu/MetaHIN/blob/master/requirements.txt)

 # Datasets
+We have uploaded the original data of DBook, Movielens and Yelp in `data/` folder.
-We upload the processed data of DBook and Movielens at Google Drive and [BaiduYun](https://pan.baidu.com/s/15xD5WSdcG4m0oXgfABAGkQ) (Extraction code: ened).
+The processed data of DBook and Movielens can be downloaded from Google Drive and [BaiduYun](https://pan.baidu.com/s/15xD5WSdcG4m0oXgfABAGkQ) (Extraction code: ened).
 The processed data of Yelp can be generate by the code [data/yelp/YelpProcessor.ipynb](https://github.com/rootlu/MetaHIN/blob/master/data/yelp/YelpProcessor.ipynb).

 # Description